Shifting physics of vortex particles to higher energies via quantum entanglement: Measurement scenarios

-Finally, note that this weak-measurement scenario can somewhat surprisingly be closely related to the quasi-classical regime of electromagnetic emission when the emitting particle (an electron for simplicity) experiences very small recoil and the scattering angle is vanishing, $\theta' \ll 1$.
-For instance, in a number of scattering and emission processes, including Cherenkov radiation, synchrotron radiation, and the Compton effect, this angle can be of the order of \be \theta' \sim 10^{-6} - 10^{-5} \ee for realistic parameters.
-Therefore, precise measurements of the azimuthal angle $\phi'$ can technically be \textit{very challenging} at these small polar angles.
-This is the reason why the predictions of this genuinely quantum weak-measurement scheme are somewhat similar to those of the classical theory.
+Finally, note that this generalized-measurement scenario can, somewhat surprisingly, guarantee the validity of \textit{the Bohr correspondence principle} in the quasi-classical regime when the emitting particle experiences very small recoil and the scattering angle is vanishing, $\theta' \ll 1$.
+For instance, in a number of processes, including Cherenkov radiation, synchrotron radiation, and the Compton effect, this angle can be of the order of \be \theta' \sim 10^{-6} - 10^{-5}\, \text{rad} \ee for electrons and realistic parameters.
+Therefore, precise measurements of the angle $\phi'$ can technically be \textit{very challenging} at these small polar angles.
+This is the reason why predictions of this genuinely quantum generalized-measurement scheme provide coincidence with the classical theory.